Long-serving Rotorua priest Father Timmerman dies, aged 100

 Ngāti Whakaue kaumatua Monty Morrison said he and a contingent from Rotorua were heading to Auckland to collect Father Timmerman's body.

-His bod will be returned to Rotorua later this afternoon, expected to be between 3pm and 4pm, for his tangi to get under way at Hurunga Marae.
+His body will be returned to Rotorua later this afternoon, expected to be between 3pm and 4pm, for his tangi to get underway at Hurunga Marae.

-His funeral service will held on Wednesday at St Mary's Church at 11am.
+His funeral service will be held on Wednesday at St Mary's Church at 11am.